This post is sponsored by Kingsford but the content and opinions expressed here are my own.

 I can’t believe I was able to be in attendance to learn so much about the many cuts of beef and rub elbows with some of the best in the world of barbecue.
 Many thanks to the folks at Certified Angus Beef® for inviting me!

-I’ve cooked many of these smoked BBQ briskets over the last four years and done a variety of methods.
+I’ve cooked many of these BBQ smoked briskets over the last five years and done a variety of methods.
 I love brisket and it may be my favorite cut of beef to do on the smoker.
 The process will involve some work, patience, and attention to detail.
 But don’t be intimidated.
 It’s fun!

 THE SUPER-CONDENSED VERSION